 In order to maintain a healthy relationship with social media, we need to add some new habits and practices to our lives.
 Here are a few that you can start today.

 - Unplug regularly: Sometimes the best thing to do is step back and reset.
 I love achieving this by unplugging.
-If you are unfamiliar with what unplugging is, this article has some great tips.
+If you are unfamiliar with what unplugging is, this article has some great tips on completing a digital detox.
 You can choose any length of time you want to unplug, a day, a few days, a week, etc..
 My favorite length is about three days.

 Action Steps: Pick one of these good practices to try.
 Take note on how you feel when doing this practice regularly.
 If it doesn’t work for you try another one, or a combination of them.